chrissoria/chrissoria.github.io/_posts/2024-12-20-three-group-sir.md

 In the above diagram, there are so far three parameters that facilitate the transition between the three states.

 First, $\lambda$ is the force of infection.
-It combines the chance of getting infected when meeting someone (which we are setting to 5%) with how often people meet and how many infected people are around.
+It combines the chance of getting infected, when meeting someone (which we are setting to 5%) with how often people meet and how many infected people are around.
+We will represent the chance of getting infected with a $\tau$, for transmission probability.
+To determine how many people are to be met, and how many of them are infected, we also need to define the size of the population, which we will represent with $/N$.
+The size of the population will repeatedly be adjusted as people drop out (or die) due to the disease, but the initial size of the population will be represented as $/N0$.

 The more infected people and the more contacts, the higher $\lambda$ becomes, increasing the spread of the disease.
 The formula for calculating $\lambda$ in this simple example, where we don't take into account partisan groups, is:

 $\lambda = \tau \sum_c_{1i} \left(\frac{IU_i}{N_i}$